jfhren/baka_tsuki_script/README.md

 ## Requirements

 I wrote it with Python3 in mind so I do not know with Python2.
-BeautifulSoup4 and requests are imported and thus needed.
+BeautifulSoup4, requests and pillow (PIL for Python3) are imported and thus needed.

 ## Usage